aliamituddin/islam-companion-web-api/README.md

     <li><b>Which languages are supported by the Islam Companion Web API</b>. <a href="#introduction">Click Here</a></li>
     <li><b>What functions are provided by the Islam Companion Api</b>.
 Please read the documentation.</li>
     <li><b>From where does the API get its data</b>.
 The Islam Companion API uses Holy Quran translations from <a href='http://tanzil.net/trans/'>http://tanzil.net/trans/</a>.
 It uses Hadith data from <a href='http://hadithcollection.com/'>http://hadithcollection.com/</a> and <a href='https://www.quranurdu.com/Ahadith/'>https://www.quranurdu.com/Ahadith/</a>.</li>
     <li><b>How do I use the API</b>.
-To use the API, you have to make HTTP POST request to the server islamcompanion.pakjiddat.pk.
+To use the API, you have to make HTTP POST request to your web server.
 Please see following sample code in Php language.</li>
   </ul>
 </div>